mtharrison/hapicasts/README.md

 ----
 ##What is this?

 It's a site devoted to teaching hapi.js through screencasts.
 It's an opportunity for me to get into greater depth on material I couldn't in [the book](http://manning.com/harrison), in a hands-on way.
-Books aren't for everyone, sometimes a different media like video reaches people in a different way
+Books aren't for everyone, sometimes a different media like video reaches people in a different way.

 ##When will this site be ready?